aschmidt75/wgmesh/README.md

 * Linux
 * Wireguard module installed/enabled in kernel
 * Works best with a non-NATed setup.
-Usually works with NAT, but limitations may apply.
+It can work with NAT, but there's no guarantee.

-## Use
+## Usage

 The fastest way to start a mesh is using the development mode, either with a bunch of local virtual machine or with available cloud instances.
+[This walkthrough](docs/multipass-demo-setup.md) shows how to use it with local multipass-based ubuntu lts instances.

 The mesh is initiated with a first bootstrap node.
 It creates a wireguard interface and starts listening for join requests on a gRPC endpoint.
 Make sure that the bootstrap node is not behind a NAT.
 In development mode, no security/TLS/mesh encryption is enforced, so all other nodes can join with authentication.
 This simplifies testing but is not suitable for non-development purposes.